TimothyMuigai/ICS-3-project/README.md

 # AI TUTOR

 ## Description
 AI TUTOR application is an application designed to facilitate interactive learning for users.
 It allows learners to upload a documents.
 Once files are uploaded, users can engage with the content through an AI-driven interface.
 The primary goal of the app is to enable users to ask questions about the files they have submitted.
-This feature supports a diverse range of learning needs to interpreting text documents.The app uses machine learning models to analyze the uploaded files.
+The app uses machine learning models to analyze the uploaded files.
 It then provides users with detailed and contextually relevant information in response to their queries.
 The user-friendly interface ensures that learners can easily navigate through the process of uploading files and asking questions.

 ## Project Setup
 ### Dependencies